1. IEEE Signal Processing Magazine

-The AASP Technical Committee's main workshop is the Workshop on Applications of Signal Processing to Audio and Acoustics (WASPAA).
+The AASP Technical Committee’s flagship workshop is the Workshop on Applications of Signal Processing to Audio and Acoustics (WASPAA).
 This is a bi-annual event held in odd years in October at Mohonk Mountain House in New Paltz, New York and is intended to stimulate discussions among those working in the AASP area with beautiful autumn leaves.
-The next workshop will be in October of 2013 and chaired by Sharon Gannot of Bar-Ilan University and Emanuel Habets of University of Erlangen-Nuremberg.
+The next WASPAA will be held on October 20-23, 2013, chaired by Sharon Gannot and Emanuel Habets.

 A not-for-profit organization, IEEE is the world's largest technical professional organization dedicated to advancing technology for the benefit of humanity.